AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

 The first solution would be to export the whole feature again.
 But, to avoid any risk (updating unwanted elements), it is safer to have a package containing only the correction.

-That’s why we recommend creating an “update” package, containing only one entity type of the feature.
+That's why we recommend creating an "update" package, containing only one entity type of the feature.

 An update could not only be a fix, but also a new element of your entity/feature/campaign package.
 To avoid deploying the whole package, you can export an update package.